 I lived in Singapore for four years and loved every minute of it.
 Want to know exactly what to do, how to get around, where to eat, where to stay, and what neighbourhoods are the best?
 READ THIS GUIDE!

-I’m going to keep this little intro short and sweet, as I’ve written a monster guide here.
 Singapore is an amazing place, and though it’s small, there is so much to see and do.
 You could live here for years and still find things to discover every day – I know I certainly did.
+The city is full of juxtapositions.
 It’s a modern and futuristic place that still holds old tradition and culture.
+It’s a melting pot of different cultures, creating one entirely its own.
+Have I peaked your interest?
 Here’s my ultimate guide to Singapore.

 Languages: English, Chinese, Tamil, & Malayu